 12. Shrimati Pratibha Singh Patil

 She was the Governor of Rajasthan before becoming the President.
-From 1962 to 1985 she was a member of the Maharashtra Legislative Assembly five times and was elected from Amravati to the Lok Sabha in 1991.
-Not only this, she is also the first woman president to fly Sukhoi.
+From 1962 to 1985, she was a member of the Maharashtra Legislative Assembly five times and was elected from Amravati to the Lok Sabha in 1991.
+Not only this, she was also the first woman president to fly Sukhoi.

 13. Pranab Mukherjee

 Pranab Mukherjee was the finance minister in the central government before contesting the presidential election.
 He was awarded the best Parliamentary Award in 1997 and Padma Vibhushan, India's second-highest civilian honour in 2008.
 He died on 31 August, 2020 (Monday) at the age of 84.

 Ram Nath Kovind was born on 1 October 1945 in Uttar Pradesh, India.
 He is an Indian lawyer and politician.
 He was the 14th and current President of India.
 He became the President on 25 July 2017 and is a member of the Bhartiya Janata Party.
 He is the former Governor of Bihar.
 His approach towards political problems earned him praise across the political spectrum.
 As a Governor his achievements were the creation of a judicial commission to investigate corruption in universities.

 Draupadi Murmu became the 15th President of India on July 21, 2022.
 Draupadi Murmu was born on June 20, 1958, in Uparbeda village of Mayurbhanj district in Odisha in a Santali tribal family to Biranchi Narayan Tudu.
 She is a former Governor of Jharkhand.
 Draupadi Murmu, in 2007, received the Nilkantha Award for the best MLA ( Member of the Legislative Assembly) by Odisha Legislative Assembly.

 |1||Rajendra Prasad||26 January 1950 - 13 May 1962|